openamundsen/openamundsen.github.io/description/energybalance.md

 ---
 layout: default
-title: Energy balance
+title: Snow and Energy balance
 parent: Description
 nav_order: 5
 permalink: /des/energy
 ---

-# Calculating the energy balance of snow and ice
+# Calculating snow processes and the energy balance of snow

 Generally, the energy balance of a snowpack can be expressed as: